Pay attention to what words follow “I am…” in your day-to-day conversations, and you will soon see the face of your identity.

 I’m here as the unchanging witness when I’m making love and I lose myself in the communion.

-I’m here as the unchanging witness when I take drugs or eat dessert and I lose myself in the experience.
+I’m here as the unchanging witness when I take drugs and I lose myself in the experience.

-I’m here as the unchanging witness when I’m meditating and I see I cannot be seen.
+I’m here as the unchanging witness when I meditate and I see I cannot be seen.

 Seems like self esteem needs you to compare either yourself to others or yourself now to yourself in past similar situations.
 If you stop comparing this moment to other moments, you free yourself from the insatiable addiction for praise and the crippling fear of criticism.
 You enjoy what is.
 Isn’t that what we put so much effort into attaining?
 We’re working hard to try to satiate an insatiable mind.
 Bypass the mind and get straight to the enjoyment of Life.